Finding Your Voice: Tips From a Teen Therapist on How to Talk to Your Teen Daughter & Get Respect

-As your daughter becomes a teen, her ability to understand adult concerns and relate with you on a variety of subjects increases.
-While talking about your experiences of the world can be a very fulfilling way to bond with your daughter, her new ability to relate to you may cause you to falsely conclude that she can or wants to become your emotional support.
-In other words, there is a very fine but important line between sharing the impact of your daughter’s behaviors on you and asking her to caretake your feelings.
+As your daughter becomes a teen, she will become fun to talk with and can relate with you on a variety of subjects.
+While talking about your experiences of the world can be a very fulfilling way to bond with your daughter, her new ability to relate may cause you to falsely conclude that she can or wants to become your peer or a friend.
+This perception that she is capable of adult relationships can lead to lots of conflict and hurt emotions.
+At Shade Tree Family Counseling we want you to know that the secret to success is knowing the fine but important line between sharing the impact of your daughter’s behaviors on you and asking her to caretake your feelings.

 1. A teen’s ability to be emotionally available and responsible is highly variable.
 As a result, they are likely to disappoint you.